VectorSpaceLab/OmniGen/README.md

 Here is the illustration of OmniGen's capabilities:
 - You can control the image generation flexibly via OmniGen
 ![demo](./imgs/demo_cases.png)
-- Referring Expression Generation: You can generate images by simply referring to objects, and OmniGen will automatically recognize the required objects in the image.
+- Referring Expression Generation: You can input multiple images and use simple, general language to refer to the objects within those images.
+OmniGen can automatically recognize the necessary objects in each image and generate new images based on them.
+No additional operations, such as image cropping or face detection, are required.
 ![demo](./imgs/referring.png)

 If you are not entirely satisfied with certain functionalities or wish to add new capabilities, you can try [fine-tuning OmniGen](#6-finetune).